ibm-cloud-docs/cis/cis-cli-plugin.md

     - `hotlink_protection` : Protect your images from off-site linking.
     - `http2` : Accelerate your website with HTTP/2.
     - `http3` : Accelerate your website with HTTP/3.
-    - `image_load_optimization` : Improve load time for pages that include images on mobile devices with slow network connections.
+    - `image_load_optimization` : *Deprecated*.
+Improve load time for pages that include images on mobile devices with slow network connections.
     - `image_size_optimization` : Improve image load time by optimizing images hosted on your domain.
     - `image_resizing` : Provide on-demand resizing, conversion, and optimization for images served through the CIS network.
     - `ip_geolocation` : Include the country code of the visitor location with all requests to your website.